Corydalus cornutus

 The eastern dobsonfly, Corydalus cornutus, is a large insect in the Corydalidae family.
-It is found in eastern North America in regions with fast-flowing streams where its aquatic larvae develop.
-These are known as hellgrammites and are among the top invertebrate predators in the streams in which they live.
-They are used by anglers as bait.
+The larvae are known as hellgrammites and are among the top invertebrate predators in the streams in which they live, and are used by anglers as bait.

 Distribution

 The eastern dobsonfly is found in most of eastern North America.
-It is usually found near the swift flowing, unpolluted streams in which its larvae develop.
+It is usually found near the swift flowing, unpolluted streams where its aquatic larvae develop.

 Common names

 The origin of the word "dobsonfly" is unclear.
 John Henry Comstock used the term in reference to this species in his 1897 book Insect Life, but did not explain it.
 He also mentioned that anglers use the word "hellgrammite" for the aquatic larvae they used as bait, but the origin of this term is also unknown.
 These common names are still widely used for this and other species of corydalids, and essentially all that is known is that the earliest recorded uses appear to originate in the southern Appalachian region of the US (Kentucky, Tennessee, Virginia, West Virginia), where there were other archaic regional names and variants such as "helgamite", "hojack", "go-devil", and "grampus" (or "crampuss"), all with no definitive source or etymology.
 The latter name, "grampus", was used in the same region for a large aquatic salamander, the hellbender, that lives in the same habitat.